chef-boneyard/chef-rfc/rfc0001-resource-guard.md

 # Resources as custom guard interpreters

-Guard language customization is a feature of Chef resources that allows the use of a Chef resource to evaluate a guard expression (i.e. "only\_if" or "not\_if" block).
-The goal of the this capability is to reduce the complexity in both number of languages and boilerplate code found within a Chef recipe.
+Guard language customization is a feature of Chef resources that allows the use of a Chef resource to evaluate a guard expression (i.e. `only_if` or `not_if` block).
+The goal of this capability is to reduce the complexity in both number of languages and boilerplate code found within a Chef recipe.

 Guard interpreter customization makes the Chef DSL Delightful(tm).

 ## Document status

-This Request for Comments (RFC) document's propsals are accepted as an an active implementation in Chef Client 11.12.0 and subsequent releases of Chef Client.
+This Request for Comments (RFC) document's proposals are accepted as an active implementation in Chef Client 11.12.0 and subsequent releases of Chef Client.